Why Did The Passenger Pigeon Go Extinct

 Despite being a wild pigeon, the North American passenger pigeon was sometimes referred to as a carrier pigeon.
 This is likely due to their similar appearance to domesticated carrier pigeons, which were used for carrying messages before modern communication methods were developed.

-Can We Bring Back The Passenger Pigeon?
+Can We Bring Back The Passenger Pigeon

 Although we cannot bring back the passenger pigeon as an exact clone from its historical genome, there is still hope for restoring its unique ecological role.
 By using modern genome editing and reproductive technologies, we can bring back some of the unique passenger pigeon genes through precise hybridization.
 This process can result in a new hybrid generation of the passenger pigeon that carries a small but significant genetic legacy of its extinct ancestors.